USC-SQL/Violist/README.md

 This version contains a precise interpreter.
 The unknown values are marked with placeholders (@Uknown@METHOD,etc).
 They can be treated as any string, i.e., .*

 # Run
-java -jar Violist.jar example/config.txt
+Command line: java -jar Violist.jar example/config.txt

-Or
+Code:
 JavaAndroid ja = new JavaAndroid(androidJar,apkFolder,classlist,apkName,target,loopItr);

 ja.getInterpretedValues();

 Note: The parameter target is a Map<String,List<String>> mapping the target method signiture to the target parameter indices